leeping/geomeTRIC/README.md

 [![Build Status](https://travis-ci.org/leeping/geomeTRIC.svg?branch=master)](https://travis-ci.org/leeping/geomeTRIC)
 [![codecov](https://codecov.io/gh/leeping/geometric/branch/master/graph/badge.svg)](https://codecov.io/gh/leeping/geometric)

-This is an open-source geometry optimization code for quantum chemistry.
+This is a geometry optimization code for molecular structures.
 The code works by calling external software for the energy and gradient through wrapper functions.
-Currently Q-Chem, TeraChem, Psi4, and Molpro are supported.
-MM optimizations are also possible using OpenMM and Gromacs.
+Currently Q-Chem, TeraChem, Psi4, and Molpro are supported quantum chemistry codes.
+PySCF also provides an interface to optimizations using geomeTRIC.
+MM optimizations are possible using OpenMM and Gromacs.

 Authors: Lee-Ping Wang, Chenchen Song